-Describe How SENIOR LEADERS' actions guide and sustain your organisation.
-Describe How SENIOR LEADERS communicate with your workforce and encourage HIGH PERFORMANCE.
+Describe HOW SENIOR LEADERS' actions guide and sustain your organisation.
+Describe HOW SENIOR LEADERS communicate with your WORKFORCE and encourage HIGH PERFORMANCE.

-a.
-VISION and VALUES

-- (1) How do SENIOR LEADERS set organisational VISION and VALUES?
-How do SENIOR LEADERS deploy your organisation's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS, and other STAKEHOLDERS as appropriate?
-How do SENIOR LEADERS' personal actions reflect a commitment to the organisation's VALUES? - (2) How do SENIOR LEADERS personally promote an organisational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOUR? - (3) HOW do SENIOR LEADERS create a SUSTAINABLE organisation?
-How do SENIOR LEADERS create an environment for organisation PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, competitive or role model PERFORMANCE leadership, and organisational agility?
-How do they create an environment for organisational and WORKFORCE LEARNING?
-How do they develop and enhance their personal leadership skills?
-How do they participate in organisational LEARNING, in succession planning, and in the development of future organisational leaders? - b.
-Communication and Organisational Performance - (1) How do SENIOR LEADERS communicate with, and engage the entire WORKFORCE?
-How do SENIOR LEADERS encourage frank, two-way communication throughout the organisation?
-How do SENIOR LEADERS communicate KEY decisions?
-How do SENIOR LEADERS take an active role in reward and recognition programmes to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) How do senior Leaders create a focus on action to accomplish the organisation's objectives, improve performance, and attain its vision?
-What performance measures do senior leaders regularly review to identify needed actions?
-How do senior leaders include a focus on creating and balancing value for customers and other stakeholders in their organisational performance expectations?
+- a.
+VISION VALUES and MISSION - (1) VISION and VALUES HOW do SENIOR LEADERS SET ORGANISATIONAL VISION AND VALUES?
+HOW dO SENIOR LEADERS DEPLOY your organisation's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS, and other STAKEHOLDERS as appropriate?
+How do SENIOR LEADERS' actions reflect a commitment to the organisation's VALUES? - (2) Promoting Legal and ETHICAL BEHAVIOUR HOW do SENIOR LEADERS' actions demonstrate their commitment to legal and ETHICAL BEHAVIOUR?
+How do they promote an organisational environment that requires it? - (3) Creating a SUSTAINABLE Organisation HOW do SENIOR LEADERS create a SUSTAINABLE organisation?
+HOW do SENIOR LEADERS achieve the following: - create an environment for organisation PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, PERFORMANCE leadership and organisational agility - create a WORKFORCE culture that delivers a consistently positive CUSTOMER experience and fosters CUSTOMER ENGAGEMENT. - create an environment for organisational and WORKFORCE LEARNING - develop and enhance their leadership skills - participate in organisational LEARNING, succession planning, and the development of future organisational leaders? - b.
+Communication and Organisational PERFORMANCE - (1) Communication HOW do SENIOR LEADERS communicate with, and engage the entire WORKFORCE?
+HOW do SENIOR LEADERS achieve the following: - encourage frank, two-way communication throughout the organisation - communicate KEY decisions - take an active role in reward and recognition programmes to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) Focus on Action HOW do SENIOR LEADERS create a focus on action to accomplish the organisation's objectives, improve PERFORMANCE, and attain its VISION?
+HOW do SENIOR LEADERS identify needed actions?
+HOW do SENIOR LEADERS include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS in their organisational PERFORMANCE expectations?

-N1.
-Organisational vision (1.1a[1]) should set the context for strategic objectives and action plans, which are described in Items 2.1 and 2.2.

-N2.
-A sustainable organisation (1.1a[3]) is capable of addressing current business needs and possesses the agility and strategic management to prepare successfully for its future business and market environment.
-In this context, the concept of innovation includes both technological and organisational innovation to succeed in the future.
-A sustainable organisation also ensures a safe and secure environment for the workforce and other key stakeholders.
-An organisation's contributions to environmental, social, and economic systems beyond those of its workforce and immediate stakeholders are considered in its societal responsibilities (Item 1.2).

-N3.
-A focus on action (1.1b[2]) considers the the strategy, the workforce, the work systems, and the hard assets of your organisation.
-It includes both innovation and on-going improvements in productivity that may be achieved through eliminating waste or reducing cycle time, and it might use techniques such as Six Sigma and Lean.
-It also includes the actions to accomplish the organisation's strategic objectives.
+- N1.
+Organisational vision (1.1a[1]) should set the context for strategic objectives and action plans, which are described in items 2.1 and 2.2. - N2.
+A sustainable organisation (1.1a[3]) is capable of addressing current business needs and possesses the agility and strategic management to prepare successfully for its future business, market, and operating environment.
+Both external and internal factors are considered.
+In this context, the concept of innovation includes both technological and organisational innovation to help the organisation succeed in the future. - A sustainable organisation also ensures a safe and secure environment for the workforce and other key stakeholders.
+An organisation's contributions to environmental, social, and economic systems beyond those of its workforce and immediate stakeholders are considered in its societal responsibilities (item 1.2). - N3.
+A focus on action (1.1b[2]) considers the strategy, the workforce, the work systems, and the assets of your organisation.
+It includes taking intelligent risks and implementing innovations and on-going improvements in productivity that may be achieved through eliminating waste or reducing cycle time; it might use techniques such as Six Sigma and Lean.
+It also includes the actions to accomplish the organisation's strategic objectives (see 2.2a[1]).

-$\mathbb{N}4.$ Your organisational performance results should be reported in Items 7.1-7.6.
+N4.
+Your organisational performance results should be reported in items 7.1-7.6.